joswald123/Portfolio/README.md

 # Portfolio
 JavaScript | PUG | CSS |  | NODE | EXPRESS

 This portfolio is a marketing document that shows different projects created with the ThreeHouse community courses that demonstrates my experience as a full stack developer.

+### CSS Changes
+1. img.thumbnail:hover. width expansion set to 375px on hover.

 ### Quick Start